Priority Life Care’s Next Step in Stopping the Spread of COVID-19

 We need to use many different methods to stop a pandemic.
 The CDC points out that vaccines work with your immune system so your body will be ready to fight the virus if you are exposed.
 But washing hands and using hand sanitizer, maintaining social distance, and wearing face masks help reduce your chances of being exposed or of spreading the virus to others.

-More on the PLC Blog:
+More on The PLC Blog: